iLib-js/react-ilib/README.md

 ```

 Translate a string using iLib's ResBundle class.
 The string to translate appears
-in the body of the component, and may contain HTML or other components in the
+in the body of the component.
-middle of it.
-If the string contains HTML or subcomponents, then they will be
-replaced into the appropriate spot in the translated string before the final
-output is generated.

 It is highly recommended that entire sentences and phrases are
 wrapped with a Translate component, rather than individual snippets of text